"Is using tongue twisters for pronunciation an effective strategy?"

 Not only do I find using tongue twisters for pronunciation useful for speaking lessons, but I also find it useful as an assessment tool.

-I may have chosen a specific tongue twister to work on a particular sound (like "b" in the above example) and found out that we need to do a lot more work on vowel sounds.
-I can then incorporate these new assessment findings into future lessons.
+I may chose a specific tongue twister with the lesson plan objective of working on a particular sound (such as "b" in the above example) and discover that we need to do a lot more work on particular vowel sounds.